privacyidea/privacyidea/doc/configuration/sms_gateway_config.rst

 **BACKGROUND**

-Here you can choose, whether the sript should be started and run in the background or if the HTTP requests waits for the script to finish.
+Here you can choose, whether the script should be started and run in the background or if the HTTP requests waits for the script to finish.